selfcustody/krux/docs/getting-started/settings.en.md

 #### Thermal
 Printers can come with different baudrates from the manufacturer.
 By default, Krux assumes the connected printer will have a baudrate of `9600`.
 If yours is different, you can change it here.

-Also setup the TX Pin you'll use (e.g. 35 for M5StickV and 7 for Maix Amigo) and tweak other parameters according to your printer recommendations.
+Also setup the TX Pin you'll use (e.g., 35 for M5StickV and 7 for Maix Amigo) and tweak other parameters according to your printer recommendations.
 For most printers you will only need to connect 2 cables, the device TX to the printer RX and ground.
 Current uses of printing are listed [here](features/printing.md).
 Consult the [parts list](../parts.md/#optional-ttl-serial-thermal-printer) for supported printers.

 #### Driver
 Here you choose between Thermal, CNC or none (default).
 Leave this setting to "none" if you won't use a printer and don't want to be bothered by print prompts.